miloszkryzia1/.NET-MAUI-Weather-App/README.md

 This app uses Weather API (https://www.weatherapi.com) to access weather data.

-_This is a personal learning project._
+_This is a personal learning/portfolio project._

 ## Instructions
 - Open Visual Studio 2022